tmflower/marathon-buddy/notes.md

 To do:

 Current issues:
+-THOUGHT: Are you spending too much time trying to provide options to edit, etc.?
+Should you just move forward with "create plan and use plan" functionality, knowing that you can build more on top of it...or build alternative using React????
+What if this app looks like:
+        -You can build a custom plan from scratch
+        -You can use a prebuilt 16-week starter plan -You can track your weekly miles
+        -You get recognition for meeting milestones along the way -You can delete your plan when finished
+        And that's it for now!
+Later on, we can...
+        -Edit custom plan
+        -Edit starter plan
+        -Create and save multiple plans
+        -Align to calendar dates
+        -Get weekly prompts/reminders/kudos
+        -Share progress with others
--Make sure **update** is not adding new Week/Day (need to access id for these, instead of num) -Improve UI of training plan!!! (look at container spacing...too much L/R padding or margin?)
+-Consider allowing edit by specific day only...generating weekly data in form to edit is proving challenging -Make sure **update** is not adding new Week/Day (need to access id for these, instead of num) -Improve UI of training plan!!! (look at container spacing...too much L/R padding or margin?)

 Next issues:
--weekly view shows 'miles completed' and 'miles remaining' but there's no script for calculating/updating this -edit miles route needs fixing; also need to add option to edit num_weeks???
--Control of view based on auth (welcome screen, login/logout btns, ...?)
--Add more options to navbar(for logged in users) -green background not reaching bottom of page
--change input type back to integer (floats look messy & confusing; also unnecessary) -UI markup for completed miles (currently just changes text to red)
+-TODO: if a new user logs in and clicks "see my training plan," they need to be redirected to set up a plan -weekly view shows 'miles completed' and 'miles remaining' but there's no script for calculating/updating this -edit miles route needs fixing; also need to add option to edit num_weeks??? (may need to force delete/create new plan) -Control of view based on auth (welcome screen, login/logout btns, ...?) including navbar links and 'Do it' button -Add more options to navbar(for logged in users) -change input type back to integer (floats look messy & confusing; also unnecessary) -UI markup for completed miles (currently just changes text to red) -Provide option for user to clear plan and start over

 Resolved (I think) :